Latest Maryland Legal Betting Updates

 Sports Betting Timeline in Maryland

-When the possibility to regulate sports betting opened uo in 2018, many states had bills ready to go and began passing them right away.
+When the possibility to regulate sports betting opened up in 2018, many states had bills ready to go and began passing them right away.
 Maryland was not such a state.
 They have gone through a few years of intense debate around sports betting to make sure that they passed the best bill for bettors and residents of Maryland.

 2018 and 2019 Sees Little Legalization Progress

 The first attempt to legalize sports betting was going to be a ballot initiative.
-They pre-empted the Supreme Court's decision that would have opened up the possibility for regulating sports betting by introducing the bill months before they even knew the final verdict.
+They pre-empted the Supreme Court's decision that would have opened up the possibility of regulating sports betting by introducing the bill months before they even knew the final verdict.

-The bill died in the senate and the voters in Maryland never got to weigh in on whether or not to legalize sports betting in the state.
+The bill died in the senate and voters in Maryland never got to weigh in on whether or not to legalize sports betting in the state.

 MD HB 1132 was introduced in 2019, but once again failed to progress in any significant way.
-While the constitution of the state stipulates that a voter referendum would be needed to legalize sports betting, this bill would have circumvented that entirely by expanding the rights and privileges of the already-exisiting State Lottery.
+While the constitution of the state stipulates that a voter referendum would be needed to legalize sports betting, this bill would have circumvented that entirely by expanding the rights and privileges of the already-existing State Lottery.